-The Stan Smith Original has re-emerged in the casual shoe market and become a popular choice among customers who like its retro yet-still-relevant look.
+The Stan Smith Original has re-emerged in the casual shoe market and become a popular choice among customers who like its retro-yet-still-relevant look.
 It’s comfortable, durable, and looks good with jeans.

 The original desert boot design derived from the need to keep British soldiers comfortable in World War II as they fought in the often unforgiving environment of the North African desert.
 Cool, comfortable, lightweight – all were desired attributes that its originators built into their first shoes.

-While today’s desert boot retains many of its original design elements, it’s also become a stylish-yet-comfortable option for men who need shoes that pair well with jeans and for a variety of occasions.
+While today’s desert boot retains many of its original design elements, it’s also become a stylish-yet-comfortable option for men who need shoes that pair well with jeans and a variety of other occasions.
 The Bruno Marc Men’s Urban Suede Leather Lace Up Oxfords are among the best of the lot.

 The Bruno Marc’s premium suede leather construction and durable manmade sole create a level of comfort that makes it easy to wear the shoes all day without foot strain or weariness.
-Further comfort comes from a lined cushioned footbed and a slip-resistant outsole.
+Further comfort comes from a lined, cushioned footbed and a slip-resistant outsole.

-Among other things we like about the Bruno Marc suede leather desert boot is that you can get it with a plain toe cap, or with decorative stitching with wingtips and brogueing.
+Among other things we like about the Bruno Marc suede leather desert boot is that you can get it with a plain toe cap or with decorative stitching with wingtips and brogueing.
 They also come in their original brown color – and rate among the best brown shoes with jeans – but you have a variety of neutral colors to choose from, as well.
 The neutral color choices allow them to pair well with many wardrobe choices, as does the shoe’s styling options.